• Double-bridge static cone penetrometer

 Y: End N: Return

-2. Double Bridge Test: A: The method is exactly the same as the Single Bridge test.
+2. Double-bridge test: A: The procedure is exactly the same as that for the single-bridge test.

-B: When entering parameters, include one extra sidewall parameter.
+B: When entering parameters, add one more sidewall parameter.

-C: The microcomputer displays two measurement data points—tip q and sidewall ƒs (press the "S" key to view the curve on the screen).
-The data table is shown as illustrated below:
+C: The microcomputer displays two measurement data points—the tip q and the side wall ƒs (press the “S” key to display the curve on the screen).
+The data table is shown as illustrated.

 Double Bridge Measurement